ForEvolve/forevolve.github.io/_posts/en/2017-09-04-design-patterns-web-api-service-and-repository-part-7.md

 1. `CreateAsync+Should_throw_a_ClanNotFoundException_when_clan_does_not_exist`
 1. `UpdateAsync+Should_throw_a_ClanNotFoundException_when_clan_does_not_exist`

-We will update both `CreateAsync` and `UpdateAsync` methods one by one (I belive the writing will be clearer this way).
+We will update both `CreateAsync` and `UpdateAsync` methods one by one (I believe the writing will be clearer this way).

 #### CreateAsync
 First we will update the `Should_create_and_return_the_created_Ninja` test method to support the call to the `IClanService.IsClanExistsAsync` method.